Welcome to today's edition of the Rush 24-7 podcast.

 They didn't have to disclose any of that.

-Uh this resulted in the possibility of millions in foreign donations to the Obama campaign.
+This resulted in the possibility of millions in foreign donations to the Obama campaign.

 These were amounts in odd dollars and cents, which indicated donations have been made using a foreign exchange rate.

-And of course, lest we forget Obama's campaign knowingly Turned off the automatic address check verification on credit card donations so they wouldn't know where these donations were coming from.
+And of course, lest we forget, Obama's campaign knowingly turned off the automatic address check verification on credit card donations so they wouldn't know where these donations were coming from.

 So it's a case projection.